Direkt zum Inhalt springen

 Burre, A. (2006): Diagnosis and therapy of auditory processing and perception disorders in practice.
 In: Forum Logopädie (1/2016), pp. 32-39.

-Carl von Ossietzky University Oldenburg (2011): Actions of the hearing-sensitive University of Oldenburg.
+Carl von Ossietzky University of Oldenburg (2011): Actions of the hearing-sensitive University of Oldenburg.
 Oldenburg.
-Available online at uol.de/hoersensible-uni/aktionen, last checked 09.06.2020.
+Available online at uol.de/hoersensible-uni/aktionen, last checked on 09.06.2020.

-Clearinghouse "Hearing" of the Carl von Ossietzky University Oldenburg (2011): Information for instructors on teaching hearing-impaired students.
+Clearing center "Hearing" of the Carl von Ossietzky University of Oldenburg (2011): Information for educators on teaching students with hearing impairments.
 Oldenburg.
-Available online at uol.de/fileadmin/user_upload/hoersensible/download/Infomaterial/Informationen_fuer_Lehrende.pdff, last checked 09.06.2020.
+Available online at uol.de/fileadmin/user_upload/hoersensible/download/Infomaterial/Informationen_fuer_Lehrende.pdff, last checked on 09.06.2020.

-Corleis, B. (2012): Student activity and participation under the diversity aspect of "impairments in language comprehension" in teaching/learning situations at universities.
-Paper presented at the 41st Annual Conference of the German Association for Higher Education Didactics.
+Corleis, B. (2012): Activity and participation of students under the diversity aspect of "impairments in language comprehension" in teaching/learning situations at universities.
+Presentation at the 41st Annual Conference of the German Association for University Didactics.
 Mainz.
-Available online at www.blogs.uni-mainz.de/zq/files/2018/04/Doc-Corleis.pdf, last checked 06/17/2020.
+Available online at www.blogs.uni-mainz.de/zq/files/2018/04/Doc-Corleis.pdf, last checked on 17.06.2020.

-Ludwigshafen University of Applied Sciences (2015a): Study program survey.
-Internal document.
-Ludwigshafen am Rhein.
+Ludwigshafen University of Business and Society (2015a): Study program survey.
+Internal documents.
+Ludwigshafen on the Rhine.

 Lazarus, H.; Sust, C. A.; Steckel, R.; Kulka, M.; Kurtz, P. (2007): Acoustic foundations of linguistic communication.
 Berlin, Heidelberg, New York: Springer-Verlag.